AlexWheeler/airlift/README.md

 # Airlift

-A Clojure library for exporting Microsft Sql Server tables as csv files to your SFTP server.
+A Clojure library for building .jars to export Microsft Sql Server tables as csv files to your SFTP server.

 ## Usage